tannerdsilva/SwiftSlash/Sources/SwiftSlash/SwiftSlash.docc/Bring Your Own Data Channels.md

 - The trigger's EOF notification exists to wind down *SwiftSlash's* I/O tasks.
 A BYO channel has none.
 - You already observe EOF in the place that matters: your own read returns 0, or your NIO channel goes inactive.

-Keep the BYO seam invisible to the event trigger — it is the simplest correct design, and it leaves your data path entirely under your control.
+The event trigger *is* used for one lifecycle task — watching the child process itself exit, to drive `run()`'s reap — but never for the contents of your descriptor.
+Keep the BYO seam invisible to the data side of the event trigger; it is the simplest correct design, and it leaves your data path entirely under your control.